 Torq Resources Inc. (formerly known as Stratton Resources Inc.) (the "Company" or "Torq") is incorporated under the Business Corporations Act (British Columbia) and is listed on the TSX Venture Exchange ("the Exchange") as a Tier 2 mining issuer.
-The Company changed its name to Torq Resources Inc. effective March 15, 2017 and its shares trade under the symbol TORQ.V.
+The Company changed its name to Torq Resources Inc. effective March 15, 2017 and its shares trade under the symbol TORQ.V in Canada and on the OTCQX under the US symbol TRBMF.

-The Company and its subsidiaries are principally engaged in the acquisition, exploration, and development of mineral property interests in North America and Europe.
+The Company is principally engaged in the acquisition, exploration, and development of mineral property interests globally with focus in the Americas.
 The Company has not yet determined whether its mineral property interests contain economically recoverable mineral reserves.
 The Company's continuing operations and the underlying value and recoverability of the amounts shown for mineral property interests are entirely dependent upon the existence of economically recoverable mineral reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its mineral property interests, obtaining the necessary mining permits, and on future profitable production or the proceeds from the disposition of the exploration and evaluation assets.